Insulin and Weight Gain

 In many people taking insulin, a common side effect is weight gain.
 Insulin can cause people to gain weight for several reasons.
 For example, insulin reduces the removal of glucose (sugar) from the body, and this excess glucose is stored as fat.
 However, taking insulin does not automatically mean you will gain weight.
 If you are taking insulin and notice that you are gaining weight, you may be able to control your weight with proper diet and exercise.

-Secondly, insulin can cause episodes of low blood sugar levels (hypoglycemia).
-Hypoglycemic episodes are very frightening.
-People who have experienced hypoglycemic episodes due to insulin may be more likely to overeat in order to avoid future episodes.
+Secondly, insulin can cause episodes of low blood sugar levels.
+These episodes are very frightening.
+People who have experienced low blood sugar episodes due to insulin may be more likely to overeat in order to avoid future episodes.
 This overeating can lead to weight gain.

 Thirdly, some people feel that as long as they take insulin, they can eat whatever they want.
 While it is true that if you know how to appropriately adjust your dosage, insulin can be used to control blood sugar no matter what (or how much) you eat, insulin does not prevent weight gain from eating too much.